 The H Law Group has successfully handled thousands of DUI cases, and some of our attorneys are former prosecutors, so they know how the justice system works and they will use that knowledge to defend you and achieve the best possible results for you.

 In Fullerton, California, DUI charges are typically brought under VC 23152(a), which makes it unlawful to drive while under the influence of alcohol, marijuana, and/or drugs.
 VC 23152(b) makes it unlawful for a person to drive with a blood alcohol (BAC) level of 0.08% or more.

 We understand that being charged with a DUI in California is a stressful experience because of how vigorously the State of California prosecutes DUI cases.
-Additionally, the City of Fullerton is located in Orange County, which is among the strictest counties when it comes to prosecution drunk driving and DUI cases.
+Additionally, the City of Fullerton is located in Orange County, which is among the strictest countries when it comes to prosecution of drunk driving and DUI cases.

 So, to ensure the best possible outcome, contact an experienced criminal defense attorney at The H Law Group to defend you and keep you from going to jail and losing your driver’s license.

 The consequences of being convicted of a DUI are far-reaching and include the following potential penalties:

 If you have been arrested for drunk driving or driving under the influence of marijuana and/or drugs, the arresting officer may have confiscated your driver’s license and gave you a temporary pink license.
 This pink license is valid for 30 days from the date of your arrest.